-This API key will be used in every page in which Gigya plugins or API calls are integrated.
+API keys are unique site identifiers that are assigned automatically to a site upon its creation.
+Use the API key in every page of your site that uses SAP Customer Data Cloud functionalities.
 The key is in charge of identifying the calling site and assessing the permissions available for that site.

 The API key that is associated with each domain is listed next to the domain name in the table.

-- The Data Center entry indicates the location of the server holding your user data.
+- The data center is the location or locations of the server holding your user data.

-- It cannot be changed once the site has been created.
+- Data centers cannot be changed once the site has been created. .

-The partner ID is displayed at the bottom of the table.
+The partner ID is displayed under your partner name.

-The "Secret Key" is provided at the bottom of the table.
+The "Secret Key" is available next to your partner name.
 This key may be used to generate and check Cryptographic Signatures to verify the authenticity of Gigya processes and prevent fraud.
 Read more about the subject in the Security page of our Developer's Guide.

 Trusted Site URLs

-The configuration form provides instructions for setting up trusted site URLs.
-Please follow them to setup any URLs you wish to include in this configuration.
-If the Gigya service configuration applies to all parts of your site, you will not need to change the default configuration.
-However, if you wish to configure specific parts of your site to work under these settings, you can use the URL settings to:
+If the SAP Customer Data Cloud service configuration applies to all parts of your site, you will not need to change the default configuration.
+However, if you wish to configure specific parts of your site to work under these settings, you can use the URL settings in the following cases: